bower/spec/README.md

 ]
 ```

-The image files may be used or referenced within the JS or Sass files, but are not `main` files as they are not entry-points.
+Image and font files may be used or referenced within the JS or Sass files, but are not `main` files as they are not entry-points.

+* Use source files with module exports and imports over pre-built distribution files.
 * Do not include minified files.
 * Filenames should not be versioned (Bad: `package.1.1.0.js`; Good: `package.js`).
-* Use source files with module exports and imports over pre-built distribution files.
+* Globs like `js/*.js` are not allowed.

 ### moduleType